 Dos Of Dating Over 60

-Keep the following points in mind when entering or re-entering the dating scene.
-We hope these tips help you find a suitable partner with who you can genuinely connect on every level.
+Keep the following points in mind when entering or reentering the dating scene.
+We hope these tips help you find a suitable partner with whom you can genuinely connect on every level.

 1. Feel like you belong

 You may have many misconceptions about dating.
 You may feel it is a young person’s game and you don’t belong.
-However, these aren’t remotely true.
+However, that is no longer true.
 There is no “right time” to date, and you should always see yourself as a worthy, viable partner for the right person.
-If you enter the dating scene with a positive self-image, you are likely to have better luck.
+Enter the dating scene with a positive mindset and self-image, and you will find luck and success.